jasonkhan99/mr-roboger-s-neighborhood/README.md

 ## Specs

-1. The program returns a message if user inputs anything other than a positive whole number not separated by commas
+1. The program returns a message if user inputs anything other than a positive whole number not separated by commas.
     Input: -1 / 3.5 / apple
     Output: Please enter a positive whole number.

-2.
+2. The program returns a range of numbers from 0 to the users inputted number.
+    Input: 5
+    Output: 0, 1, 2, 3, 4, 5

+3.

 ## Setup/Installation Requirements